-- 1. The Technical Working Party on Automation and Computer Programs (TWC), at its twenty-ninth session held in Geneva, Switzerland, from June 7 to June 10, 2011, The TWC received a presentation by Mrs. Sally Watson (United Kingdom) on "Cyclic Planting of Established Varieties to Reduce Trial Size" (see documents TWC/29/26 and TWC/29/26 Add.).
-The TWC agreed that the text should be included in TGP/8 Part I in a new section on the reduction of the size of the trials (see document TWC/29/31 "Report" paragraph 63). - 2.
-The Technical Committee, at its forty-eighth session, held in Geneva from March 26 to 28, 2012, considered the revision of document TGP/8 "Trial Design and Techniques Used in the Examination of Distinctness, Uniformity and Stability" on the basis of document TC/48/19 Rev. The TC noted that new drafts of relevant sections would need to be prepared by April 26, 2012, in order that the sections could be included in the draft to be considered by the Technical Working Parties (TWPs) at their sessions in 2012 (see document TC/48/22 "Report on conclusions" paragraph 49). - 3.
-The Annex to this document contains the text of a presentation on "Cyclic Planting of Established Varieties to Reduce Trial Size", prepared by Mrs. Sally Watson (United Kingdom), proposed as a text for a New Section on the Reduction of Size of the Trials.
+- 1. The Technical Committee (TC), at its forty-eighth session, held in Geneva from March 26 to 28, 2012, considered the revision of document TGP/8 "Trial Design and Techniques Used in the Examination of Distinctness, Uniformity and Stability" on the basis of document TC/48/19 Rev..
+Document TC/48/19 Rev., Annex I reported that the TC had noted the comment that the Technical Working Party on Automation and Computer Programs (TWC) had received a presentation by Mrs. Sally Watson (United Kingdom) on "Cyclic Planting of Established Varieties to Reduce Trial Size" and had agreed that the text should be included in document TGP/8 Part I in a new section on the reduction of the size of the trials. - 2.
+The TC noted that new drafts of relevant sections would need to be prepared by April 26, 2012, in order that the sections could be included in the draft to be considered by the Technical Working Parties (TWPs) at their sessions in 2012 (see document TC/48/22 "Report on Conclusions", paragraph 49). - 3.
+The following abbreviations are used in this document: